SonaliDuvesh/SecretWallpaper/README.md

 git clone https://github.com/SonaliDuvesh/SecretWallpaper.git
 cd SecretWallpaper

-2. Put Your Image in the Same Folder
+2. Put Your Image in the Same Folder and name it as myphoto.jpg

-myphoto.jpg
+SecretWallpaper performs perfectly when you feed it square-shaped images — it loves that 1:1 symmetry.

 3. Install Dependencies